pavelsolis/Git-GitHub-Primer/README.md

 $ git push
 ```

-### Difference Between Stage and Commit
-You don't want to keep a record of *every* little change you do.
-You want to make changes, go back and forth, and once you are happy with the new version (no mistakes in code, no compilation errors, consistent output), you register the changes.

-It is recommended to commit *per discrete task* (which may involve multiple files).
-However, you may be modifying more files than the ones involved in a particular task.
-With `git add` you can select which of the modified files have to do with that particular task, and commit only changes to those files without having to commit the changes to the other modified files (unrelated to the task).
-In other words, staging allows you to commit changes per task.
-That is, with `git add` you can choose which of the modified files to commit; with `git commit`, however, you don't get to choose since all the files in the staging area are committed.

-Make 'small' frequent commits rather than big infrequent commits.

 ### See Changes Before Adding/Committing
 Three different ways to see the changes made to a file before adding and/or committing:
 ```bash